metrica-sports/codeball/docs/visualizations.md

   start_time : 1040, // Milliseconds
   end_time   : 2130, // Milliseconds
   tool_id    : 'players', // The ID of the tool
-  ... // Each tool could have other mandatory attributes (players, team, points, etc.) options    : {} // Optional object attribute for the tool }
+  ... // Each tool could have other mandatory attributes options    : {} // Optional object attribute for the tool }
 ```